Goddess of Democracy: Statement by its creators

 The art students who created the statue wrote a declaration that said in part:

 At this grim moment, what we need most is to remain calm and united in a single purpose.
 We need a powerful cementing force to strengthen our resolve: That is the Goddess of Democracy.
 Democracy...You are the symbol of every student in the Square, of the hearts of millions of people. ...Today, here in the People's Square, the people's Goddess stands tall and announces to the whole world: A consciousness of democracy has awakened among the Chinese people!
 The new era has begun! ...The statue of the Goddess of Democracy is made of plaster, and of course cannot stand here forever.
 But as the symbol of the people's hearts, she is divine and inviolate.
 Let those who would sully her beware: the people will not permit this! ...On the day when real democracy and freedom come to China, we must erect another Goddess of Democracy here in the Square, monumental, towering, and permanent.
 We have strong faith that that day will come at last.
 We have still another hope: Chinese people, arise!
 Erect the statue of the Goddess of Democracy in your millions of hearts!
 Long live the people!
 Long live freedom!
 Long live democracy!"

-The document was signed by the eight art academies that sponsored the creation of the statue: The Central Academies of Fine Arts, Arts and Crafts, Drama, and Music; the Beijing Film Academy; the Beijing Dance Academy; the Academy of Chinese Local Stage Arts; and the Academy of Traditional Music.
+The document was signed by the eight art academies that sponsored the creation of the statue: The Central Academies of Fine Arts, Arts and Crafts, Drama, and Music; the Beijing Film Academy; the Beijing Dance Academy; the National Academy of Chinese Traditional Art; and the Academy of Traditional Music.

 The entire statement was written "in rather crude calligraphy" on a long banner placed near the statue, and was read in its entirety by a female student "with a good Mandarin accent" from the Broadcasting Academy.

 Democracy University

 On June 3 even as the government troops positioned themselves to move on the students, applause erupted from the people gathered around the statue as it was announced there that a Democracy University would now begin classes in the Square with Zhang Boli appointed as its president.
-Even as classes began by the statue, to the west of the square and at Muxidi thousands of students moved to block the oncoming 27th Army who were armed with tanks, assault weapons, and bayonets.
+Even as classes began by the statue, to the west of the square and at Muxidi thousands of students moved to block the oncoming 27th Army who were armed with tanks, assault rifles, and bayonets.
 Blood was spilled by 10:30 p.m.